 I love being in the woods.
 I love getting lost in the woods.
 I love spending time with friends on half-baked adventures.

 Favorite place to ride?

-I really love riding at Cold Creek.
-I honestly don’t get out to other places enough.
-Tiger Mountain is super fun; Oakridge never disappoints.
+I mean RP because I’m there the most and it is close to home.
+I also really love riding at Cold Creek.
+With a toddler at home and the work at RP I don’t ride other places as much as I would like.
+Tiger Mountain is super fun; I got up to North Vancouver and Whistler for the first time and that was amazing.
+Oakridge never disappoints.
 I need to go on way more bike road trips.
-2022 here we come!
+2023 here we come!

 What do you do during the day (that pays your bills)?

 I am a Creative Director/Art Director – I just got laid off so if you know anyone looking for an CD or AD I’d love to talk.